11 TIPS ON HOW TO

 2. Engine Oil Level – Always Check When Parked for Oil Leaks

-Oil is your bloodline to your vehicle's engine, doing proper oil change
+Oil is your bloodline to your vehicle's engine, doing proper oil

-It is very important to always check the Engine oil regularly and keep it
+It is very important to always check the Engine oil regularly and

-in your owner’s manual.
+as recommended in your owner’s manual.

-Failure to keep your engine oil at the proper level can cause damage to
+Failure to keep your engine oil at the proper level can cause

 Recommended oil changes range from 5,000 To 8,000 miles.